 Enjoy spectacular scenery and great fishing on the Lamar River, Soda Butte Creek, Slough Creek, the Yellowstone River, and Yellowstone Lake.
 View Yellowstone Fishing Reports

-Fish the open water near shore where the trout and lake trout will be cruising.
+Fish the water near shore where the trout and lake trout will be cruising.
 Cast woolly buggers or leech patterns and strip back slowly for best results.
 Cutthroat are in the shallow water and back bays of the lake.

 Cutthroat must be released.
 ALL lake trout caught in Yellowstone Lake MUST be KILLED!!